 The five member Board of Selectmen is the executive arm of town government in Falmouth.
 They are voted at large in rotating three year terms.
-The Board meets twice a month, every other Monday, at Town Hall.
+The Board meets twice a month, usually every other Monday, at Town Hall.
 The meetings are open to the public and are broadcast on television on FCTV.

 The Board also reviews applications for new and renewal of various licenses as well as signage requests.
-They also hear reports of activities, issues and progress of the numerous town departments and committee which they oversee.
+They hear reports of activities, issues and progress of the numerous town departments and committees they oversee.

 Of particular interest to the LWV, the Board has invested a significant amount of time to the following issues:

 Water Quality: The discussions this year have centered on the impact of sewering on growth and redevelopment.
 As new denser development downtown and new single and multifamily housing, the Board must weigh the needed development with the capacity of the wastewater treatment facility to absorb that increased use.
 This issue promises to loom large in the coming years as the community continues to grow.

 Land Use: The conflict between having green spaces and housing especially affordable housing has been a recurring theme among the deliberations of the Board this year.
 There appears to be a strong NIMBY sentiment in Falmouth with many dedicated and persistent voices.
 This year that sentiment and the underlying (often unspoken) fear for the potential lose of personal property values and/or the nature of those folks who may move in to that space drives the vocal opposition.